brodieaustin/avalon-novel/index.markdown

 "What are we going to do?"

-Ms. Reedy let go, "Stey, do not get any closer."
+Ms. Reedy let go, "Stay, do not get any closer."
 Tara looked down at Avalon.
 She was curled up with her back to them.
 The eyes on the cloak rolled wildly in all directions, a chaotic jumble of movement in contrast to her inert form.

 Tara had never really seen Avalon dressed in her "traveling clothes" as she had called them.
 She had never really been allowed to see her dressed this way.
 She wondered if the driver  was right.
 What would happen if she touched her?
 Did Ms. Reedy believe what the driver beleived.
 She must have been wary enough because they were all just standing there.
 Tara finally cried out, "We must do something.
 Please, please do something!"